Dentures offer our patients a solution to replace lost teeth. Alexis Dental provides a range of dental solutions to accommodate your needs.

 At the subsequent visits, we check the appearance and function of the partial denture teeth and gums.

-There are newly developed techniques in making partial dentures.
+There are other options for supporting partial dentures in your smile as well.
 One such advance is an implant-supporting partial denture that gives additional support to the partial denture.
 There are also partial dentures that use a special material called valplast.
 Consult with a professional who can determine the right denture for you.